 Georgetown University Hospital was founded in 1898 to promote health through education, research and patient care.
 This mission has been shaped by and reflects Georgetown's Catholic, Jesuit identity and heritage.
-With a 609-licensed bed hospital and 1,100 physicians, Georgetown University Hospital's clinical services represent one of the largest healthcare delivery networks in the area.
+Now part of the MedStar network, MedStar Georgetown University Hospital's clinical services represent one of the largest healthcare delivery networks in the area.

 Some of the specialty areas in which we've been ranked in recent years include neurosciences, gastroenterology, gynecology, orthopaedics and urology.
 The Lombardi Comprehensive Care Center is the only facility in the Washington, D.C. area designated by the National Cancer Institute (NCI) as a Comprehensive Care Center.